What are the most important things to know about efavirenz?

 - If you have ever used street drugs or large amounts of alcohol.

 - If you have had a seizure or if you take a medicine to help prevent seizures.

 - If you have any other medical conditions.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Efavirenz may affect the way other medicines or products work, and other medicines or products may affect how efavirenz works.
 Taking efavirenz together with certain medicines or products may cause serious side effects.

 How should I take efavirenz?

 Efavirenz comes in the following forms and strengths:

 - 50-mg, 100-mg, and 200-mg capsules

 - 600-mg tablets

 Take efavirenz on an empty stomach, preferably at bedtime.
 Taking efavirenz at bedtime might help to make some of the side effects less bothersome.
 Do not break efavirenz tablets.
 Swallow efavirenz tablets and capsules whole with liquid.
-Do not take efavirenz with food.

 Always take efavirenz in combination with other HIV medicines.